frc-2175/knowledge/content/Glossary/Driver Station.md

 - When operating the robot, ALWAYS follow our [[Enabled & Disabled|enabling procedure]].

-The Driver Station program is typically used alongside a [[Dashboard|dashboard]] program such as [[ShuffleBoard]] to display additional robot-specific information and camera images, and to allow the drivers to select an [[Autonomous|autonomous]] routine before the match starts.
+The Driver Station program is typically used alongside a [[Dashboard|dashboard]] program such as [[ShuffleBoard]] to display additional robot-specific information and camera images, and to allow the drivers to select an [[Autonomous Period|autonomous]] routine before the match starts.

 The Driver Station program is created by [[National Instruments]] and made available as part of the FRC Game Tools.